ngoinhaoto/AdvancedWebDesignExercise/README.md

 - Edit tasks

 However, I do have one question about using some variables in Javascript.
-The app is intended to not allowing duplicates but I struggled with a lot of those.
+I want the app to not allow duplicates but I struggled with a lot of those.
 Because of that I used a variable called originalTaskName to make sure the new task don’t overlap with the previous one.
 But the thing is, when testing, I intentionally made some duplicates and it does alert error, which is good, but when i edit the next task, the next task’s name isn’t changed, instead it’s the old task that got changed.
 I used console.log(tasks) to check the errors